octa-acostamonti/NutriAPI/README.md

 # Roadmap

-We have ambitious plans for the future of the Argentina Nutritional Facts API.
+We have ambitious plans for the future of the NutriAPI.
 Our goal is to continually enhance the user experience and expand the reach and impact of this project.
 Here are some key milestones and improvements we have in mind:

 1. Frond-End Development: After the initial API launch, we plan to develop a user-friendly and visually appealing front-end interface.
 This will make it even easier for users to access and interact with the nutritional information.